Skip to Content

 1. Application for Service.

-If a new service connection or other work on the owner’s Premises is required, the owner must authorize the Utility to enter the Premises to inspect and perform work as necessary.
+If a new service connection or other work on the owner’s Premises is required, the Owner or Occupant must authorize the Utility to enter the Premises to inspect and perform work as necessary.
 The size and location of the Utility’s portion of the service pipe for a new service and service upgrade shall be determined by the Utility.
-(Chapter 62 §2 C)
+(Chapter 620)

 Pursuant to Chapter 660 of the Commission’s Rules and Regulations, the Utility should provide service to an applicant as soon as possible, but must provide service by the end of the next business day after the request for service is received by the Utility, or a deposit and/or unpaid account balance is paid, provided that facilities exist to provide service during that timeframe.
 These services are available during regular business hours, and someone must be on the premises if entry by Utility personnel is required.